mjhorvath/GearHead-Loading-Screens/readme.md

-# Spinner credits and dependencies
+# Colony ship credits and dependencies

 1. Chris Colefax for the CITY GENERATOR INCLUDE FILE which I have heavily modified.
 1. Rune's particle system